 - The Veteran must be fully admitted to GGU (either full admission or conditional admission) and enrolled in classes.

-- The Veterans Administration matches the other 50%.
+- The Veterans Administration (VA) matches the other 50%.

 - An eligible Veteran may incur no tuition costs out of pocket.